Colin869/SkyWare/README.md

 - **Progress Callbacks**: Real-time progress updates for all operations
 - **Settings Dialog**: Easy access to all configuration options
 - **Theme System**: Multiple GUI themes with live preview
+- **Background Customization**: Custom images and color picker for personalization
 - **Error Handling**: Robust error handling with user-friendly messages
 - **Threading Safety**: All long operations run in background threads